sapienzaapps/galileo-terremoti/README.md

 ## Network requirements

-If you have any firewall in your network, please allow these ports:
+If you have any firewall in your network, please allow these ports to Internet (outbound):

-* TCP: 80, 443
+* TCP: 80, 443, 1883
 * UDP: 123

 # Hardware